 On October 26, 2016, just six days before Hannah was killed, the Tennessee Department of Transportation’s (TDOT) removed the Lindsay X-LITE guardrail end-terminal from its qualified products list, based upon concerns for potential long-term performance issues of the terminal’s telescoping W-beam slider assembly friction-reduction type system.

 The decision to remove the Lindsay X-LITE guardrail end-terminal from the state’s qualified products list meant that TDOT would not replace or install new Lindsay X-LITE guardrail terminals.
 Unfortunately, over 1,000 X-LITE guardrail terminals were allowed to remain on the roads across the state.
 The same X-LITE guardrail had already been involved in at least three other fatal crashes in Tennessee at the time of Hannah’s death.

 Later in 2016, TDOT made the decision to remove the guardrail end terminals entirely from roads where the speed limit is greater than 45 mph.
-The TDOT has started the process, but it is unclear how long such a massive overhaul project will take.
+While TDOT has started the process, it is unclear how long such a massive overhaul project will take.